arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

 Here we have also put the mapping code between the domain and the JPA entity in the `OrderEntity` class itself.
-This could also be extracted into its own class but we are trying to keep things simple.
+We could also extract this into its own class, but we are trying to keep things simple.

 ### Handling Transactions

 Now that we have added persistence to our system, there is one good question: where should we put the transactions?

 A use case is a natural unit of work.
-As such it would make sense to wrap a use case into a transaction.
+It would make sense to wrap a use case into a transaction.
 The traditional way to do this would be to annotate a method implementing the use case with the `@Transactional` annotation.
-While this would be very practical, if we truly want to keep frameworks out from the application core, we can do better.
+While this would be very practical, if we truly want to keep frameworks out of the application core, we can do better.

-It turns out we can utilize aspect-oriented programming for this.
-This is not a guide to aspect-oriented programming but the idea is to add behavior to existing code without having to modify the code itself.
+It turns out we can apply aspect-oriented programming for this.
+This is not a guide to aspect-oriented programming, but the idea is to add behavior to the existing code without having to alter the code itself.

 First, we need something that executes a piece of code inside a transaction.